What student type are you?

 Gain insights into historical and contemporary theories and models which have shaped and continue to shape early childhood education in New Zealand.

 Explore diversity and how it relates to early childhood education.
-Learn how to develop strategies to support cultural issues and the concepts of inclusion in relation to Whanaungatanga, Manaakitanga, ethnicity, culture, age, gender and special needs.
+Learn how to develop strategies to support cultural diversity and the concepts of inclusion in relation to Whanaungatanga, Manaakitanga, ethnicity, age, gender and special needs.

 Philosophy in the ECE Context